trojal/rozero-notes/dev-notes/en/05-2017-12-28-q1-2018-large-scale-update.md

 ## New Memorial Dungeons & Memorial Dungeon Equipment update

 3 new memorial dungeons will be added.
+These new memorial dungeons will have min-level requirements of 70, 80 and 99.
 New equipment will be added with new dungeons and the equipment will be upgradable with previous equipments + jello stones and other materials.

 ## Condition change in item distribution